Equity and Earnings per Share

 Preferred Stock — The Company is authorized to issue 35,000,000 shares of preferred stock, par value $0.0001 per share, with such designations, voting and other rights and preferences as may be determined from time to time by the Sunlight’s board of directors.
 Sunlight’s board of directors is able, without stockholder approval, to issue Preferred Stock with voting and other rights that could adversely affect the voting power and other rights of the holders of the common stock and could have anti-takeover effects.
 The Company has not issued any shares of preferred stock.

-Refer to Notes 2 and 7 regarding the accounting treatment for warrants and the valuation thereof, respectively, as well as Note 11 for warrants issued after March 31, 2023.
+Refer to Notes 2 and 7 regarding the accounting treatment for warrants and the valuation thereof, respectively.

 Company Redemption of Public Warrants and Private Placement Warrants — Sunlight may redeem Public Warrants and Private Placement Warrants on terms that vary according to the trading price of its Class A Shares.